CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/the-balrog.md

 Ringwraiths have many special effects, which are summarized below:

- - A Ringwraith may only be in a company with non-Ringwraith characters if he is at a Darkhaven.[^ringwraithfollowers]
+ - A Ringwraith may only be in a company with non-Ringwraith characters if he is at a Darkhaven.
  - Any ring in the Ringwraith's company at the beginning of the end-of-turn phase is automatically tested.
 Any test in a Ringwraith's company has a modification of -2.
  - A Ringwraith may carry items, but such items have no effect.
  - Ringwraiths never make corruption checks, and corruption hazards may not be played on Ringwraiths.
  - A Ringwraith may not use a site path that contains Coastal Sea regions.
  - A Ringwraith's company may not use region movement.[^modecard]
  - If a body check against a Ringwraith is exactly equal to 7 or 8, then Ringwraith is returned to your hand.
 You do not lose the game if your Ringwraith is removed in this fashion—you may bring such a Ringwraith back into play the same way you revealed him.
+ - The full _Middle-earth: Lidless Eye_ rules include provisions for Ringwraith followers (p.
+58).

 ## 3 • RING ITEMS